descope/go-sdk/README.md

 // Load specific user
 userRes, err := descopeClient.Management.User().Load("desmond@descope.com")

-// If needed, users can be loaded using the JWT subject as well userRes, err := descopeClient.Management.User().LoadByJWTSubject("<jwt-subject>")
+// If needed, users can be loaded using their ID as well userRes, err := descopeClient.Management.User().LoadByUserID("<user-id>")

 // Search all users, optionally according to tenant and/or role filter usersResp, err := descopeClient.Management.User().SearchAll([]string{"my-tenant-id"}, nil, 0)